v26199/churn_prediction_lazyclassifier_93-accuracy/README.md

     - Development of optimized models using only key features.
     - Analysis of model performance and computational efficiency.

-4. README:
-    - Overview of the project, objectives, and contents.
-    - Instructions for usage, contribution guidelines, and license information.

 ## Usage:

 1. Clone the repository to your local machine: